 We are currently accepting wool for processing and are 6 months out, meaning if you drop your raw wool off for processing, it will be 6 months before you have a finished product.

 If you want 100% alpaca or llama, we can recommend other mills here in Montana who love working with it and have the equipment to do so.

 Please note the price on fine wool below.

 We will do one fleece if that's all you have.
 We are happy to make roving for you in any amount.
-Quantities under 10 lbs have a minimum $50 set-up fee for carding.
+Yarn quantities under 10 lbs have a minimum $50 set-up fee.
 We do have wool available for purchase to add to yours, if you want to go that route.
 Sometimes a blend will yield a much nicer product in the end depending on the breed and fiber type.
 10 lb minimum for yarn batches.
 Close counts!

-Deposit: If you only want your raw fiber washed and carded into roving or batts, multiply the number of pounds of you're sending times $12.00 and send half as your deposit.
+Deposit Example: If you only want your raw fiber washed and carded into roving or batts, multiply the number of pounds of you're sending times $12.00 and send half as your deposit.
 As an example: 10 lbs x $12 is $120.
 Your deposit would be $60.
 Add $2/lb for fine breeds.
 Add $5/lb if I have to skirt your wool.

 If you want yarn made, please send the full amount for roving and batts.
 You will be billed for the yarn when it's complete, based on the finished yarn weight.
 Using the above example, $120.00 would be your deposit.